alt-text-org/image-algo-testing/README.md

 2. [vectorize.js](vectorize.js): For each matching algorithm, compute the feature vector for each image and all its alterations, as well as the SHA256 hash of the original image, then store the result in a large JSON blob on disk.
+3. [vectorize-missing.js](vectorize-missing.js): Compute and save to disk vectors for a smaller set of images.
+These will be searched for but not inserted.
-3. [upsert.js](upsert.js): Upsert a record to Pinecone for only the vector for the original image, with the image hash as the stored value.
+4. [upsert.js](upsert.js): Upsert a record to Pinecone for only the vector for the original image, with the image hash as the stored value.
-4. [query-matching.js](query-matching.js): For each image and all its alterations, perform a KNN query, recording the metrics discussed below, and then print a summary of the findings in CSV format.
+5. [query-matching.js](query-matching.js): For each image and all its alterations, perform a KNN query, recording the metrics discussed below, and then print a summary of the findings in CSV format.
+6. [query-missing.js](query-missing.js): For each missing image, perform a KNN query, recording the tops score and the total set of scores.

 Goals